 Do They Have the Cleanest Tap Water?

-Canada traditionally ranks in the top five for the world’s best drinking water.
+Canada traditionally ranks in the top in the list of the world’s best drinking water.
 Clearbrook, a small community in Abbotsford, BC, formerly a part of Metro Vancouver, has received many gold awards for its pristine tap water.

 Conclusion